 Our services address all types of negative behavior.
 We use a variety of proven methods and techniques because every dog can react differently to stressful situations.
-Our goal is to develop the best strategy for your dog to achieve and reinforce the best, balanced approach to improve your dog's behavior.
+Our goal is to develop the best strategy for your dog using an approach that is empathetic and effective.

 We love dogs, and our experience in the dog world has cultivated a great deal of knowledge to address your pet's unique personality and all the issues that they can develop.
 Whether your dealing with hyperactivity, anxiety, fear, aggression, or anything in-between, we'll work together for the best outcome.
 Too many treats or too many corrections can go against the goals for improvement.